CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+PORTAL*_ Update the license PIDs in the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2 ]and make sure the resource in question is linked with the correct license instance in the resource database
 # [ ] _*+META*_ Create/update the [COMEDI | https://clarino.uib.no/comedi/records] record, including the license information and the people to be cited, according to the agreement [instructions for creating metadata records | https://www.kielipankki.fi/development/creating-metadata-records/ ]
 # [ ] _*+PORTAL*_ In case the resource has a RES license, add the relevant details to the table LBR-katselmointiprosessi ([https://www.kielipankki.fi/wp-admin/admin.php?page=tablepress&action=edit&table_id=37 ]), shown on the intranet page [Katselmointiprosessi |https://www.kielipankki.fi/intra/katselmointiprosessi/ ]
-# [ ] _*?DISCUSS*_ If the license requires further processing steps and resources from Kielipankki, bring them up for discussion in an internal meeting
+# [ ] _*?DISCUSS*_ If the license requires further processing steps and resources from Kielipankki, bring them up for discussion in an internal meeting.
+# [ ] _*?PORTAL*_ After the deposition license agreement has been signed, publish the license page and the data protection terms and conditions.
 \\
 ```